openlayer.json contains the information Openlayer needs to

 settings

-of Setting
+Type: array of Setting objects

-Setting
+Setting object attributes

 Metric name.
-For example, "conciseness"
+For example, "conciseness" or "accuracy".

 starred

-bool
+Type: bool

 Bool indicating if the metric is “starred.”
 Starred metrics are the ones shown on the top